 The silliest of the set-pieces is the one where Audra Lea Keener gets out of bed in her bra and panties, pops a pimple and a spider crawls out and then other spiders keep crawling out to cover the entire room, before she bashes her head into a mirror and stumbles back with a giant shard of broken glass impaled in her forehead then proceeds to tear her face off as spiders crawl out of her brain en masse.
 The rest of Mary Lambert’s thrills and scares are formulaic.

 The film is so ill informed that the scriptwriters have never even bothered to find out that Rohypnol was not discovered until the 1970s and not commercially available in the US until well into the 1980s, even though the film has it in use in 1969.
-Surprisingly enough, writers Michael Dougherty and Dan Harris did do on to write several films for Bryan Singer with X2 (2003), Superman Returns (2006) and X-Men: Apocalypse (2016), while Dougherty has directed Trick’r’Treat (2008), Krampus (2015) and the upcoming Godzilla, King of the Monsters (2019).
+Surprisingly enough, writers Michael Dougherty and Dan Harris did do on to write several films for Bryan Singer with X2 (2003), Superman Returns (2006) and X-Men: Apocalypse (2016), while Dougherty has directed Trick’r’Treat (2008), Krampus (2015) and Godzilla, King of the Monsters (2019).

 Mary Lambert’s other genre films include:- the deathdream film Siesta (1987), the Stephen King adaptation Pet Sematary (1989) and its sequel Pet Sematary II (1992), the psycho-thriller Face of Evil (tv movie, 1996), the teen psycho-thriller The In Crowd (2000), Halloweentown II: Kalabar’s Revenge (2001), the horror anthology Strange Frequency (tv movie, 2001), The Attic (2008) and Mega Python vs. Gatoroid (2011).